art-dot-git/zork-client/README.md

 If you run into any issues, please [open a bug against the zork-client repo][issues] and not against the game repo.

+>**💡 Hint**: Use Github's edit button on the `README` file to enter a command, automatically create a branch, and submit a PR entirely online, without ever having to touch a command line.

+> **❗ Important**: Anyone can submit changes to any branch/game.
+Plan accordingly :)

 ### Pull Request Requirements
 A valid pull request must pass a few checks before being automatically merged in: